rashmi-patil-1492/video-semantic-segmentation-network/README.md

 # ![decision-net-output](readme_images/decision-network-training.png)

 After generating features and training a new decision network in addition to creating a new baseline model.
-Steps in the inference can be run to see the prediction of new model
+Steps in the inference can be run to see the predictions of new model

 # References